 PathClearingChannel typed ClearingChannel2Code (optional)

+MT : MT message

 Output

 MT (ie Elements already entered in the MT message)

 Note : IsAllowedClearingChannel is “true” for IntermediaryAgent1 and CreditorAgent.
 Must be “false” for all the other agents.

 If IsAllowedClearingChannel is true, that means that if the ClearingChanel = “RTGS” then it can be translated like “//RT” or “//FW” in option A (BIC present) or “//RT” can be concatenated with the MT ClearingSystemMemberID in option B,C or D.